Adarsh-Roy/cd_prediction/training/README.md

 4.  **Evaluation:** Evaluating the trained model on a test set.
 5.  **Inference:** Using a trained model to predict the Cd for a new, unseen point cloud.

+### Data Requirements for Training

+For training the models, the system expects raw 3D point cloud files (e.g., `.pcd` or `.paddle_tensor` format) to be placed in the `training/data/raw/PointClouds/` directory.
+The `slice` command (detailed below) will process these files.

+Additionally, the `clean_drag_coefficients.csv` file is required to provide the labels (truth values) for the drag coefficients (Cd) corresponding to the point cloud data.
+A sample `clean_drag_coefficients.csv` is provided in the `training/data/raw/` directory.
+This sample file contains the drag coefficients for the DrivAerNet++ dataset and serves as an example of the expected format.

 ## Environment Setup

 1.  **Navigate to the training directory:**